broeker/jumpsuit/src/pages/index.md

   It is going to be AWESOME.

   My life-long fascination with the World Wide Web began in mid-1994.
-Armed with a fresh install of the Mosiac browser and a 14K internet connection, I pushed my first index.html file up to a univeristy-provided FTP server in mid-1994.
-I have been "viewing source" and slinging DIVs and configuring ODBC connections and helping make the the web work since that day forward.
+Armed with a copy of the Whole Internet Catalog, a fresh install of the Mosiac browser, and a painfully configured 14K dial-up internet connection, I pushed my first index.html file up to a univeristy-provided FTP server in mid-1994.
+I have been `viewing source` and slinging DIVs and configuring ODBC connections and helping make the the web work since that day forward.

   When I pushed up my first single page web app in the form a single index.html